 Having a practical approach: moving from theory into practice

-The Positive Youth Development theory which was developed by Karren Pittman in 1990, would provide a relevant and a practical start for understanding which set of competencies you would like to develop within your program.
+The Positive Youth Development theory which was developed by Karren Pittman in 1990, would provide a relevant and practical start for understanding which set of competencies you would like to develop within your program.
 By looking at the six C’s presented through the positive youth development theory we would see six main categories, there are sort of general understanding of what each category would mean but also, if you are a practitioner and engaged with youth work already then you would have your own definitions for each category reflecting your accumulated knowledge and practices that would enable your organization achieve its own mission and goals.

-- Connections: supporting a young person in creating and in nurturing their own connections with themselves, peers, family, and community.
+- Connections: supporting a young person in creating and nurturing their own connections with themselves, peers, family, and community.

 - Confidence: nurturing and enabling means for young people to be able to strengthen and unleash their confidence.
-In addition to having mechanisms for reconnecting with what boost their self-confidence.
+In addition to having mechanisms for reconnecting with what boosts their self-confidence.
 Part of that would be the youth agency.

 - Character: supporting a young person to be able to identify, relate and manifest their own values and what gives meaning to their life. part of that would be intellectual autonomy.